pratzlaff/e0102/README.md

   obsids=$(obsids $det)

   # generate a new observation info file
   src/obs_info | tee "$datadir/obs_info/$det.txt"

-  # extract spectra for each ObsID, at this point an alternative contamination file
+  # extract spectra for each ObsID, output files will be placed in
-  # can used by assigning the CONTAMFILE environmental variable.
-For
-  # such a case, it would be assumed that a different CONTAMID would be used,
-  # other than the output of src/ciaostr, as the output will be
-  # "$datadir/fits/CONTAMID/$obsid"
+  # "$datadir/fits/$CONTAMID/$obsid"

   src/specextract

+  # create a location for fit results
+  resdir="$datadir/fits/$CONTAMID/results"
+  mkdir -p "$resdir"

   # perform the gain fits for each ObsID, compile the results, plot them all.
 Again,
   # output files will go to "$datadir/fits/CONTAMID/$obsid".